Skip links

 How to Stop Being Codependent

 Codependency is a learned behaviour.
 We watch the actions of our parents when we are children.
-If our mother or father had a problem with boundaries, was always the martyr, could never say ‘no’ to people, and had unhealthy ways to communicate, we most likely learned these behaviours and brought them into our own relationships.
+If our mother or father had a problem with boundaries, was always the martyr, could never say ‘no’ to people, and had unhealthy ways of communicating, we most likely learned these behaviours and brought them into our own relationships.

 Codependency